muratk3n/thirdwave/en/tweets/2020/week52.md

 ---

-"@davidsirota

-Bernie getting the cold shoulder from Democrats on direct aid to starving people and then having to find one random maverick Republican (Hawley) to then force at least something into the bill is a parable about the entire grotesque bipartisan political class that owns Washington"

----

 Even if an evil commitee planned and executed the whole thing, they could not control any gov's response to it.